Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 - **Operator-driven issuance of Derived FIDO2 Credentials DFC** after PIV credential verification
 - **Operator issuance of mobile digital credentials** on the Unifyia ID Wallet app on iOS and Android

 This document does not include detailed system configurations required to support these use cases.
-However, an overview of the necessary configurations is provided in later sections.
+However, later sections provide an overview of the necessary configurations.

 <!-- Start of Section 3 -->